ShimiZhou/ShimiZhou/README.md

 **Hi there 👋 Welcome to my GitHub profile!**
 **I'm Shimi Zhou, a PhD student passionate about data science.**

-My research interests are smart cities for people with disabilities, gender equity in information system academia and gender leadership on social media.
+My research interests are smart cities for people with disabilities, gender equity in information system academia and thought leadership on social media.

 **:star2: Skills**